Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 Final thought

-While there is a host of a less familiar language to learn, the ones mentioned above can form the basis of a perfect breakaway from the assertion of learning popular languages.
+While there are many less familiar languages to learn, the ones mentioned above can provide a perfect counterargument to the assertion that learning popular languages is the only way.

-As the world emerges through increasing globalization, less common languages will sooner or later become relevant at some point.
+As the world emerges through increasing globalization, less common languages will eventually become relevant.
 You never can tell.

 Hello Vikash, I have a question for you: